 I was winding down my publishing business, gradually abdicating as managing editor to S.S.
 Crompton, a creator who'd been working with us since the early '90s.
 I had far fewer things to do than previously, but money was still coming in, and several months' worth of accounts receivable were due to arrive before my income would drop.
 For the first time in my adult life, I had lots of time to myself, plenty of cash coming in, and a growing addiction to feed...you don't need Dionne Warwick's psychic friends to figure out what happens next.

-I never ran out of money.
+Running out of money wasn't really a problem, at least not for a while.
 Especially once I decided to stop paying rent and let my landlord of nine years keep my two months' security deposit in lieu.
 All my work-at-home deadlines were still being met, and I was paying my other bills, but I consciously decided to strip down my life as much as possible.
 I figured I'd give up the house and crash with friends for a few weeks, maybe save up for a little studio apartment someplace where I could follow my increasingly smoky muse, wherever it might lead.

 Either that, or I figured I'd die.
 Though now managing my pain, I did nothing about the underlying causes, and I was loathe to admit, even to myself, how sick I was.
 As long as I wasn't feeling it, I wasn't thinking about it.

 Besides, if I was to die soon anyways, which seemed entirely possible, why not die with a stoned smile on my face?
 I'd been sober 20 years...for once, I told myself, convincingly, it was finally my turn to get messed up.
 I was tired of being the responsible one, the straight guy, the inveterate designated driver and sole voice of sober reason amidst a perpetually mind-altered mob.